liledix4/void/README.md

   - [ ] Various types may be supported: classic symbolic links, junction points, and hard links.
 - [ ] Smarter ``.void`` lists.
 Make it possible to set the dynamic rules.
 Depending on the available metadata, you may specify, create regular expression, or set the range for such file attributes as: file name, file size, date modified, date created, intended directory, hash pattern, track name (for music), and so on.
 - [ ] Split Void to minimal version (everything necessary in just one script file without third-party packages) and full version (a proper swiss-army knife).
+- [ ] Make it possible to pack full version of Void into a single executable or Linux package.
+It also may have some GUI, at least CLI-based.

 ### Void4Telegram